top of page

 Lonán let out a cry, taking himself higher on a gust of wind, as out of the way as possible.
 Morrigan

 covered her ears, taking three giant leaps back as the banshee started to sing.
-Long loud notes carried over
+Long, loud notes carried over

-into some of her soldiers, the last to join the fray, taking them out within minutes of hearing the song.
+into some of her own soldiers, the last to join the fray, taking them out within minutes of hearing the song.

 friend of hers.